 The Analog Method (AM) aims at predicting local weather variables (predictands), such as precipitation, by means of a statistical relationship with predictors at a synoptic scale.
 The analogy is generally first assessed on gradients of geopotential fields, in order to sample days with a similar atmospheric circulation.
 Other predictors, such as moisture variables, can also be added in a successive level of analogy.

 The search for candidate situations, for a given target day, is usually undertaken by comparing the state of the atmosphere at fixed hours of the day, for both the target day and the candidate analogs.
 The main reason is the use of daily precipitation time series, due to the length of their available archives, and the unavailability of equivalent archives at a finer time step.
-However, it is unlikely for the best analogy to happen at the very same hour, as it may occur at a different time of the day.
+However, it is unlikely for the best analogy to happen at the very same hour,/while it may be found with a time shift of some hours/ as it may occur at a different time of the day.
 In order to assess the potential of finding better analogs at a different hour, a moving time window (MTW) has been introduced on a reduced archive of hourly precipitation totals.

 The MTW resulted in a better analogy in terms of the atmospheric circulation, with improved values of the analogy criterion on the whole distribution of analog dates.
 The improvement was found to grow with the analog rank due to an accumulation of more similar situations in the selection.
 A seasonal effect has also been identified, with larger improvements in winter than in summer, supposedly due to stronger diurnal cycles in summer, which favor predictors at the same hour for the target and analog days.

-The impact of the MTW on the prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24 h-totals at a 6-hourly time step.
+The impact of the MTW on the prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24 h-totals /with a 6 hourly shifted starting time/at a 6-hourly time step.
 The prediction skill was found to be improved by the MTW, and even more after recalibrating the AM parameters.
-Moreover, the improvement was greater for days with heavy precipitation, which are generally related to more dynamic atmospheric situations, where timing is more specific, and which are less present in the archive.
+Moreover, the improvement was greater for days with heavy precipitation, which are generally related to more dynamic atmospheric situations, where timing is more specific, and which are less present in the /meteorological/archive.

 However, the MTW requires sub-daily precipitation time series, which are generally available on a shorter period than daily precipitation archives.
 Thus, two simple temporal disaggregation methods were assessed in order to make longer archives usable with the MTW.
 The assessed approaches were not successful, which emphasized the need to use time series with an appropriate chronology.
-These should be available in a near future, either by means of growing archives of measurements, or by the establishment of regional precipitation reanalyzes.
+These should be available in a near future, either by means of growing archives of measurements, or by the establishment of regional precipitation reanalyzes/atsubdaily timestep/.
 Then, the use of a MTW in AMs can be considered for any application, and in any context, let it be operational forecasting or climate-related studies.